eikek/emil/modules/microsite/docs/doc/reading.md

 The `20` defines a maximum count.
 Just use `Int.MaxValue` to return all.

-Returning mail headers only from a search saves bandwith and is fast.
+Returning mail headers only from a search saves bandwidth and is fast.
 If you really want to load all mails found, use the `searchAndLoad` operation.